 Provence and the Côte d'Azur cannot fail to enchant, with its rich natural beauty, rolling hills of lavender, forests of deep scented pine, hilltops dotted with ancient towns and dazzling beaches.

 In the south east corner of France, Provence-Alpes-Côte d'Azur stretches from the Alps down through Provence to the Côte d'Azur and Monaco on the Mediterranean and is one of the most beautiful and evocative regions in the country.
-The diversity of scenery, the wonderful flavors of the local food, the artisan markets and the agreeable Mediterranean climate, all within a couple of hours of the UK, make this a popular destination.
-Scott Dunn has a collection of luxury villas in the south of France that come complete with a chef, host and a nanny, where you can relax and enjoy everything Provençal.
-We also have a number of luxury hotels, ranging from boutique properties surrounded by olive groves, to architect designed hotels overlooking the Côte d'Azur, where we can put together an itinerary for you to sample the best that the region has to offer.
+The diversity of scenery, the wonderful flavours of the local food, the artisan markets and the agreeable Mediterranean climate, all within a couple of hours of the UK, make this a popular destination.
+We have a number of luxury hotels, ranging from boutique properties surrounded by olive groves, to architect designed hotels overlooking the Côte d'Azur, where we can put together an itinerary for you to sample the best that the region has to offer.

 Provence has over 600 winemakers and represents 6% of the French AOC production for all types of wine.
 Production is dominated by rosé (88%), with some fine reds also made (9%).
 Many vineyards have tours and tastings, and wine lovers can visit those in the internationally recognized Bandol area, west of Toulon, or Châteauneuf-du-Pape, further east.
 If you’re here on the first weekend of August, there’s a medieval festival, where you can watch jousting and try local delicacies at all the stalls.